 Stéphane René and Prof Issac Fanous

-Stéphane René is a Patron of the British Association of Iconographers and is a leading exponent of the Neo-Coptic School of Iconography.
-He studied under the founder, the late Prof. Isaac Fanous, at the Institute of Coptic Studies, Cairo.
+Stéphane René is a leading exponent of the Neo-Coptic School.
+He studied under the school’s founder, the late Prof. Isaac Fanous, at the Institute of Coptic Studies, Cairo.
 He received his PhD from the Royal College of Art, London, in 1990.
 He teaches regular classes and leads workshops internationally.
-He supervises doctoral research in iconography at the Prince’s School of Traditional Art, London, and is the director of Sacred Space Galleryat St John’s Notting Hill, London.
+He supervises doctoral research in iconography at the Prince’s School of Traditional Art, London, and is the director of Sacred Space Gallery at St John’s Notting Hill, London.
 His work can be found in Coptic, Anglican and Catholic churches in Europe and the USA.
-A few examples of his work can be found at here.
+Stéphane René is a Patron of The British Association of Iconographers

 Friday 16th November 2018

 2.00pm Lecture by Peter Murphy .Lecture title: Icons of the Veneto Cretan tradition.
 A survey of late and post Byzantine Icon painting, concentrating on the works of Iconographers such as Angelos , Theophanes Bathas and Michael Damaskenos, with a particular focus on some of the masterpieces in the Hellenic Institute of Byzantine and Post Byzantine Studies in Venice. (please advise us here if you intend to attend this lecture as seating is limited.)

 Peter Murphy was born 1959 in Leeds, moved to Liverpool and later Durham.
 Educated at Jacob Kramer College of Art and the University of East London.
 Trained with iconographer Guillem Ramos Poqui in London.
 Peter uses traditional techniques from medieval religious painting, including egg tempera paint and gold leaf.
 He was Vice Chairman of the Society of Tempera Painters and is a member of The British Association of Iconographers